bnxm/ink_page_indicator/README.md

 ### Shapes

-You can specify different `IndicatorShape`s for inactive and active indicators and the `PageIndicator` will interpolate between them as exemplied below.
+You can specify different `IndicatorShapes` for inactive and active indicators and the `PageIndicator` will interpolate between them as exemplified below.

 <img width="356px" alt="An InkPageIndicator with different shapes using InkStyle.transition" src="https://raw.githubusercontent.com/BendixMa/ink_page_indicator/master/assets/shape_demo.gif"/>